tum-pbs/pbdl-book/intro.md

 Welcome to the _Physics-based Deep Learning Book_ 👋

 **TL;DR**:
-This document targets a practical and comprehensive introduction to the latest concepts for combining physical simulations with deep learning.
+This document targets a practical and comprehensive introduction of everything related to deep learning in the context of physical simulations.
-As much as possible, the algorithms will come with hands-on code examples to quickly get started.
+As much as possible, all topics come with hands-on code examples in the form of Jupyter notebooks to quickly get started.
-Beyond standard _supervised_ learning from data, we'll look at _physical loss_ constraints, more tightly coupled learning algorithms with _differentiable simulations_, as well as extensions such as reinforcement learning and uncertainty modeling.
+Beyond standard _supervised_ learning from data, we'll look at _physical loss_ constraints, more tightly coupled learning algorithms with _differentiable simulations_, as well as reinforcement learning and uncertainty modeling.
 We live in exciting times: these methods have a huge potential to fundamentally change what we can achieve with simulations.